February 2007 to January 2008

 Then we filled the pit with rock.
 The rock is loose fill, so there is plenty of room for the water from the drainage pipes.
 And in the worst case, the pit can just fill up with water and then overflow, running down the hill.

-To make it look attractive, we filled it with rock, but made the top layer of rock, Mexican Beach Pebbles, fairly large, bluish rounded rocks.
+To make it look attractive, we filled it with rock, but made the top layer of rock, Mexican Beach Pebbles, fairly large, bluish rounded rocks, creating the Blue Rock Pool.

 The main cost of all this was the Mexican Beach Pebbles which are fairly expensive.
 The two loads of them were $575.16 and $204.75 from Austin Custom Stone in December 2007 and January 2008.